 We only stock Grade 1 of this coffee; a grading which ranks this coffee amongst the highest quality coffee on earth.
 Cupping results of this Yirgacheffe Aricha have yielded a 93+ cup score, making it one of the top 0.01% of coffees in the world.

-Due to the natural dry processing method involved in producing this lot (where berried coffee beans are flat-bed-sun-dried with the skin allowed to eventually hatch and naturally peel/slide off) this coffee is incredibly aromatic and rich.
-It is a grade 1 meaning extra care has been taken in its preparation and harvest, which has birthed a bold intense fruity character in the cup with notes of mango and peaches.
+Due to the rigorous production method of this coffee it is incredibly aromatic and rich.
+It is a grade 1 - indicative of the extra care that has been taken in its preparation and harvest, which has birthed a bold intense fruity character in the cup with notes of mango and peaches.
 It is sweet and vibrant with a smooth mouth feel, and will leave you mesmerized by its tropical floral, apricot and caramel taste notes.